ni/measurement-plugin-python/CONTRIBUTING.md

 # Testing

-`ni-measurementlink-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
-The GitHub CI run these tests for PRs targeting the main branch.
+`ni-measurementlink-service` includes regression tests under the `tests/` directory.
+The GitHub CI runs these tests for PRs targeting the main branch.
 It is recommended that during development you run the tests locally before creating a PR.

 In order to run the `ni-measurementlink-service` tests locally: